Riborok/Basic-Encryption-Algorithms/README.md

 ## License
 ___
-This game is released under the MIT License.
+This program is released under the MIT License.
 For more information, check the LICENSE file.